atc-net/atc-coding-rules-updater/README.md

 # Deep dive in what `atc-coding-rules-updater` actual do and don't do

-The `atc-coding-rules-updater` download files from the [atc-coding-rules repositiory's distribution folder](https://github.com/atc-net/atc-coding-rules/tree/main/distribution).
+The `atc-coding-rules-updater` downloads files from the [atc-coding-rules repository's distribution folder](https://github.com/atc-net/atc-coding-rules/tree/main/distribution).

-From here it works with 2 consepts:
+From here it works with 2 concepts:
-* Scaffolding files (`.editorconfig` and `Directory.Build.props`) - if a file don't exist - create a copy.
+* Scaffolding files (`.editorconfig` and `Directory.Build.props`) - if a file does not exist - it creates a copy.
-* Updating files (`.editorconfig`) - if a file exist - update the file first content part and don't touch the second content part.
+* Updating files (`.editorconfig`) - if a file exist - updates the files first content part and does not touch the second content part.
-    * First content part is - above the line `# Custom - Code Analyzers Rules` - and will be updated - also known/called as ATC-part.
+    * First content part is related to rules above the line `# Custom - Code Analyzers Rules` - and will be updated - herafter known as ATC-part.
-    * Seconf content part is - below the line `# Custom - Code Analyzers Rules` - and will not be touched - also known/called as Customer-part.
+    * Second content part is related to rules below the line `# Custom - Code Analyzers Rules` - and will not be touched - herafter known as Customer-part.

-## A use case-scenario for 2 coding structure setups - Scenario A
+## A use case-scenario for coding rules structure setups - Scenario A

-In the scenario A we have root where `src` and `test` destination is defined as:
+In scenario A we have root where `src` and `test` destination is defined as:
 ```json
 {
 	"Mappings": {